Medusa Was a Victim Before Becoming a Snake-haired Gorgon

 By: Dave Roos |

-The snake-haired image of Medusa was ubiquitous in ancient Greece.
-Her grotesque visage — wide eyes, gnashing tongue, sharp teeth and, most famously, hissing snakes for hair — adorned temple roofs, military shields and even the bottom of drinking vessels to deliver a jolt of surprise with the last gulp of wine.
+Medusa didn't have the best PR in ancient Greece.
+Her grotesque appearance — wide eyes, lolling tongue, gnashing teeth and, most famously, hissing snakes for hair — adorned temple roofs, military shields and even the bottom of drinking vessels to deliver a jolt of surprise with the last gulp of wine.

 Advertisement